Learning Hierarchically Structured Concepts: Extension to Noisy Learning

 \subsection{Proof idea}

-We extend our model, algorithm, and analysis to noisy learning.
-The idea is that we should be able to learn concepts even if we do not see all the child concepts all the time.
-For example, we could expect to learn the concept of a "human" even if we sometimes only see "legs" and a "body" and other times we see the "head" and "legs" etc. Informally speaking, we assume that when a concept is shown, a random $p$-fraction of the sub-concepts are shown.

-In contrast, in the noise-free case, all sub-concepts are shown.
-See \autoref{sec:noisy} for a precise definition of the model.

 In the presence of noise, many of the properties of the noise-free case no longer hold, rendering the proof significantly more involved.
+Here we give a rough outline of our proof; details appear in \autoref{sec:noisyanalysis}.

+In the analysis we only consider the learning of one concept, as the interleaving of different concepts is no different than in the noise-free case and hence we do not repeat that analysis.
+Therefore, in the reminder we fix one concept.

+First, we bound the worst-case change of potential during a period of $T$ rounds (where the concept is shown), provided it is initially within certain bounds.
+We later show that it will stay throughout the first $n^6$ rounds where the concept is shown. \snote{This description is assuming an overall bound of $n^6$ rather than $n^6$ for each concept.
+But I think we can make the stronger claim that it works provided we use the bound of $n^6$ for each concept.
+Seems more natural to me, since it corresponds to the definition, and I suspect it is what you actually use.} \snote{Made clear that this per concept}

-Here we give a rough outline of our proof.
-First, we bound the change of potential during a period of $T$ rounds.
-We then derive very rough bounds on the change of a single weight during such a period.
-Using these rough results, we are able to prove much more precise bounds on the change of the weights in a given interval of length $T$.
+We aim to derive bounds on the change of the weight of a single edge during such a period.
 It turns out that the way the weights change depends highly on the other weights, which makes the analysis non-trivial.
-The way we show that weights converge, is by using the following potential function $\psi$.
+For this reason, we refrain from showing convergence of each weight separately. \snote{What?
+The previous sentence doesn't make sense to me.} \snote{Better?} \snote{Fine.} Instead we use the following potential function $\psi$. to show that the max and min weight convergence towards $\bar{w}=\frac{1}{\sqrt{ p k + 1-p } }$ and $0$ respectively.
 Fix an arbitrary time $t$ and let $w_{min}(t)$ and $w_{max}(t)$ be the minimum and maximum weights among $w_{1}(t),w_{k}(t), \dots, w_{k}(t)$, respectively.
-Let $\psi(t') = \max \left\{ \frac{w_{max}(t')}{\bar{w}}, \frac{\bar{w}}{w_{min}(t')} \right\} , $ where $ \bar{w} =\frac{1}{\sqrt{ p k + 1-p } } $.
-We show that, in contrast to the noise-free case, weights belonging to representatives of sub-concepts converge to $ \bar{w} $ instead to $1/\sqrt{k}$.
+Let $\psi(t) = \max \left\{ \frac{w_{max}(t)}{\bar{w}}, \frac{\bar{w}}{w_{min}(t)} \right\}. $

+Note that, in contrast to the noise-free case, weights belonging to representatives of sub-concepts converge to $ \bar{w} $ instead to $1/\sqrt{k}$.